Maatrika-P/Lunar-Terrain-Understanding-And-Autonomous-Navigation/README.md

 ## Overview

-This project is centered on critical aspects of lunar exploration, emphasizing lunar terrain understanding and autonomous navigation for lunar rovers.
-While advanced lunar landscape generation may be incorporated later, our primary objective is to enhance terrain comprehension for better rover navigation.
+This project is centered on critical aspects of lunar exploration, emphasizing on lunar terrain understanding and autonomous navigation for lunar rovers.
+While advanced lunar landscape generation may be incorporated later, the primary objective is to enhance terrain comprehension for better rover navigation.

 ## Dataset